yashcoder007/US_Loan_Analysis/README.md

 <img src= "PPP Summary Dash.png">

-## What I Learnt in Tableau :
+## Business Problem :

-  - To Create 3 interactive dashboards and publish it online to share

-  - Learnt how to connect to different data sources such as Excel, Google Sheets and Cloud Servers.
+- To analyze the loan sactioned to different states and sectors by the US small business administration under the Paycheck Protection Program during COVID-19
+- To identify the patterns of the top banks that give out loans.
+- To calculate the total approval percentage of loans both state and sector wise.

+# Steps:

+- Performed Data cleaning and made it suitable for analysis using SSIS (SQL Server Integration Services)

+  - Performed ETL using optimized SQL queries.

+  - Connected the SQL database with tableau and created stored procedures to automate the dashboard.

-  - To Create a variety of charts including bar charts, line charts, donut charts, maps, tables and dual axis charts.
+  - Created a variety of charts including bar charts, maps, tables and dual axis charts.

-  - To Create calculated fields including developing IF Statements.

-  - To Create sets, hierarchies and groups.

-  - Understood how joins work.

-  - Understood Level Of Detail calculations.

-  - To Create Parameters

-  - Understood how to make use of the analytics pane including using trend lines

-  - Understood how to use dashboard actions and create interactive dashboards.

-  - Learnt creating a dashboard which updates daily via google sheets.